a1k89/debian-django-roadmap/README.md

 ```

 Step 5.
 Cloning project from repo.
+Github, Bitbucket, Gitlab.
+Which you wish?

 Step 6.
 Install and configure postgreSQL
+Note1.
+Install latest version of postgreSQL
+Note2.
+If you have database dump, you may download all data to your new database.

 ```
 Prepare:
 wget --quiet -O - https://www.postgresql.org/media/keys/ACCC4CF8.asc | sudo apt-key add -